skycoin/User-Manuals/Wallet Download and Installation.md

 * Confirm the action when prompted, after which the installation will be completed.

-* Once the installation is complete you can open the Wallet file from your Start Menu - Start -> Skycoin.
+* Once the installation is complete, you can open the Wallet file from your Start Menu - Start -> Skycoin.

 ### macOS